SWDKaushal/DEI-Analysis/README.md

 - The process for career advancement/promotion is transparent to all employees:
 43.84%

-1. The results clearly indicate that more than half of the employees do not feel that their career advancement/promotion is a transparent process.
+1. The results indicate that more than half of the employees do not feel that their career advancement/promotion is a transparent process.
-Similarly, around 40% of employees do not perceive that the company values diversity and people from all backgrounds have equitable opportunities to progress their career.
+Similarly, around 40% of employees do not perceive that the company values diversity and people from all backgrounds have equitable opportunities to progress in their careers.
 We will see more details on this in our statistical test.
 2. As you can see from the table below women are less agreeable than men overall in this survey.
-It's not a significant difference but still something to take note here.
+It's not a significant difference but it's still something to take note of here.
 3. In my exploratory data analysis I found that the distribution of the roles and their responses was not normal and therefore I decided to go for Kruskal-Wallis test.
 In the Statistical test section, The task was to find significant differences between the subgroups of Race/Ethnicity and Roles.
-For the first part In my exploratory data analysis I found that the distribution of the roles and their responses was not normal and therefore I decided to go for Kruskal-Wallis test.
-The chi square test is a more popular option but given the dataset with many categories and fulfilling assumptions for the Kruskal-Wallis test.
+For the first part In my exploratory data analysis, I found that the distribution of the roles and their responses was not normal and therefore I decided to go for the Kruskal-Wallis test.
+The chi-square test is a more popular option given the dataset with many categories and fulfilling assumptions for the Kruskal-Wallis test.
 It was the best option.
 Chi-square test of independence described in the previous response can help determine if there's a significant association between the employee's role and their responses.
 However, it doesn't directly compare specific roles to each other.
-In my test results I did not find any statistically significant differences in responses among the different roles for any of the questions.
+In my test results, I did not find any statistically significant differences in responses among the different roles for any of the questions.
 In all cases, the p-value was greater than 0.05, which is the common threshold for determining statistical significance.
 Therefore, we can not